 Competitive runner Jocelyn Cleaves spoke about her dream of falling off a cliff.
 Dreaming about falling tends to signify a loss of control over an important situation.

-Dreams can produce millions of stories and memories, and the meanings behind them can be very significant.
+Dreams can produce millions of stories and memories, and their meanings can be very significant.